Gangaraju7781/Data-Science-Projects/README.md

 # Data-Science-Projects
-You can see how I went about my project from Data cleaning to utilizing models for better accuracy.
+You can see how I went about my project from Data cleaning to utilizing Machine Learning models for better accuracy.
 The projects above include use of following tools:
 Pandas
 matplotlib